 - “Multi floral Honey”, the pollen content of any of the plant species shall not exceed 45 percent of the total pollen content.

-- Note: “Carvia callosa” is the honey derived from flower of Carvia callosa plant which is described as thixotrophic and is gel like extremely viscous when standing still and turns into liquid when agitated or stirred.
+- Note: “Carvia callosa” is the honey derived from the flower of Carvia callosa plant which is described as thixotropic and is gel-like extremely viscous when standing still and turns into the liquid when agitated or stirred.

-Yellow beeswax: Yellow or light-brown solid that is somewhat brittle when cold and presents a dull, granular, non-crystalline fracture when broken; it becomes pliable at about 35oIt has a characteristic odour of honey.
+Yellow beeswax: Yellow or light-brown solid that is somewhat brittle when cold and presents a dull, granular, non-crystalline fracture when broken; it becomes pliable at about 35oIt has a characteristic odor of honey.

-White beeswax: White or yellowish white solid (thin layers are translucent) having a faint and characteristic odour of honey.
+White beeswax: White or yellowish white solid (thin layers are translucent) having a faint and characteristic odor of honey.

 FSSAI Drafts Standards for Pulses Honey and other Food Grains